STA198F2021/website/content/post/00-overview/index.md

 The figure below is a visual summary of the tentative course schedule.
 The flow of topics for each week might change slightly depending on how quickly / slowly it feels right to progress through them.
-However the deadlines for assignments will not change barring unexpected circumstances, which, unfortunately, is not super unlikely this semester!
-If deadlines need to be adjusted due to COVID related reasons, they will be pushed to a later date and never pulled up to an earlier date.
-If it becomes necessary to make such adjustments, I will try my best to avoid collision with other previously scheduled deadlines but this might be difficult to ensure.
+However, the deadlines for assignments will not change barring unexpected circumstances, which, unfortunately, may occur this semester!
+If deadlines need to be adjusted after the first day of class, they will be pushed to a later date and never pulled up to an earlier date.
+If it becomes necessary to make such adjustments, I will try my best to avoid collision with other previously scheduled deadlines, but this might be difficult to ensure.

 ```{r echo=FALSE, warning=FALSE, message=FALSE, out.width="100%", fig.asp=0.9}
 library(tidyverse)